-4. An increase in the property taxes of the owner of a single-family residence who, after a natural disaster, rebuilds or replaces his or her residence constitutes a severe economic hardship on the owner of the residence.

-Sec.
-2. Chapter 361 of NRS is hereby amended by adding thereto the provisions set forth as sections 2.3 and 2.7 of this act.
+- 4. An increase in the property taxes of the owner of a single-family residence who, after a natural disaster, rebuilds or replaces his or her residence constitutes a severe economic hardship on the owner of the residence. - Sec.
+2. Chapter 361 of NRS is hereby amended by adding thereto [a new section to read as follows:] the provisions set forth as sections 2.3 and 2.7 of this act. - Sec.

-- Sec.
 2.3.
-1. Except as otherwise provided in this subsection, an owner of a single-family residence that is the primary residence of the owner and is a replacement for a single-family residence partially or completely destroyed by a flood, fire, earthquake or other event for which a state of emergency or declaration of disaster was proclaimed by the Governor pursuant to NRS 414.070 on or after July 1, 2012, may apply to the county assessor for an exemption of a portion of the assessed value of the single-family residence.
-An owner of a single-family residence may not apply for an exemption pursuant to this section on or after July 1, 2047. - 2.
-The county assessor shall approve an application submitted pursuant to subsection 1 and grant an exemption of a portion of the assessed value of the single-family residence specified in the application if the application is submitted before July 1, 2047, and the county assessor determines that each of the following criteria are satisfied: - (a) The single-family residence is occupied by the primary owner of the residence. - (b) The single-family residence is a replacement for a single-family residence that: - (1) Is located in an area in which occurred a flood, fire, earthquake or other event for which a state of emergency or declaration of disaster was proclaimed by the Governor pursuant to NRS 414.070 on or after July 1, 2012, and was partially or completely destroyed as a direct result of the flood, fire, earthquake or other event for which the state of emergency or declaration of disaster was proclaimed; and - (2) Is located on the same parcel of real property as the single-family residence that was partially or completely destroyed.

-(c) The parcel of real property on which was located the single-family residence which was partially or completely destroyed has not been sold or transferred in a transaction to which the provisions of chapter 375 of NRS apply at any time after the flood, fire, earthquake or other event occurred.

-(d) Except as otherwise provided in this paragraph, a building permit for the single-family residence was issued or, if the local government in which the single-family residence is located does not issue building permits, construction on the single-family residence is commenced, not later than 3 years after the partial or complete destruction of the previous single-family residence.
-The county assessor may approve an extension of the 3-year period required by this paragraph for a period of not more than 3 additional years if the owner is not able to begin construction or obtain a building permit because of circumstances beyond the control of the owner that are related to the event that caused the partial or complete destruction of the single-family residence.

-(e) The floor area of the single-family residence does not exceed 110 percent of the floor area of the single-family residence that was partially or completely destroyed.
+1. [Notwithstanding any other provision of law, and except as otherwise provided in subsection 2, a] An owner of a single-family residence that frould otherwise constitute a new improvement must be deemed not to be a new improvement if:] is the primary residence of the owner and is a replacement for a single-family residence partially or completely destroyed by a flood, fire earthquake or other event for which a state of emergency or declaration of disaster was proclaimed by the Governor pursuant to NRS 414.070 before, on or after July 1, 2017, may apply to the county assessor for an exemption of a portion of the assessed value of the single-family residence. - 2.
+The county assessor shall approve an application submitted pursuant to subsection 1 and grant an exemption of a portion of the assessed value of the single-family residence specified in the application if the county assessor determines that each of the following criteria are satisfied: - (a) The single-family residence is occupied by the primary owner of the residence [4] - (b) The single-family residence is a replacement for a single-family residence that fwasl: - (1) Is located in an area in which occurred a flood, fire, earthquake or other event for which a state of emergency or declaration of disaster was proclaimed by the Governor pursuant to NRS 414.070 before, on or after July I, 2017, and was partially or completely destroyed fby af as a direct result of the flood, fire, earthquake or other fdisasterf event for which faf the state of emergency or declaration of disaster was proclaimed; fpursuant to NRS 414.070f and fisf - (2) Is located on the same parcel of real property as the single-family residence that was partially or completely destroyed. - (c) [A4] The parcel of real property on which was located the single-family residence which was partially or completely destroyed has not been sold or transferred in a transaction to which the provisions of chapter 375 of NRS apply at any time after the flood, fire, earthquake or other event occurred. - (d) Except as otherwise provided in this paragraph, a building permit for the single-family residence was issued or, if the local government in which the single-family residence is located does not issue building permits, construction on the single-family residence is commenced, not later than 3 years after the partial or complete destruction of the previous single-family residence. [+ and] - required by this paragraph for a period of not more than 3 additional years if the owner is not able to begin construction or obtain a building permit because of circumstances beyond the control of the owner that are related to the event that caused the partial or complete destruction of the single-family residence. - 49 (e) The floor area of the single-family residence does not exceed 110 percent of the floor area of the single-family residence that was partially or completely destroyed. - [ 2.
+If the assessed value of a single family residence that constitutes a replacement of a single family residence that was partially or completely